delphix/virtualization-sdk/docs/Your_First_Plugin/Provisioning.md

 There are numerous ways for a plugin to customize the provisioning process.
 For full details see (link to reference).

-For our simple toolkit, we just need to do two things:
+For our simple plugin, we just need to do two things:

 1. Tell Delphix where to mount the virtual dataset
 2. Create a `sourceConfig` to represent each newly-provisioned virtual dataset.